vecin2/em_automation/README.md

 You can install it as a python module or just download the executable.
 ## Executable
-Download the executable and drop it within the `bin` folder of your current drop it anywhere within your EM project.
+Download the executable and drop it within the `bin` folder of your current project.
+Unzip  "sqltask.zip" into your drop it anywhere within your EM project.
 - Downl
 - Install [python3](https://www.python.org/downloads/) and make sure you remember the path where is installed.